GrozaMihaiRoland/Proiect-Drona-QuadCopter-Drona-Dumitru/README.md

 # Drona Quadcopter - Drona Dumitru

-## Motivatie
+## Motivation
-Mi a placut dronele cand eram mic asa ca fac una cand sunt mare.
+Me like drone when young, me build drone when olds or sth lol

-## In ce consta proiectul?
+## Overview
-Ne-am propus sa realizam o drona quadcopter de la zero, in care am realizat designul PCB-ului, , un controller de stabilizare optimizat folosind modelare matematica,
+A fully custom quadcopter drone featuring custom chassis modelling, PCB design, and firmware.

-### 🎯 Care este scopul?
+### 🎯 Scope
 To design and build a fully functional quadcopter from scratch, integrating hardware and software systems for flight control and telemetry.

 ### ✨ Key Features
 - Custom PCB for flight control
-- CAD-designed chassis
+- using ESP32 microcontroller
-- Embedded firmware for sensors and control
+- Altimeter, Gyroscope and Accelerometer sensor fusion
-- Remote controller interface
+- PID controller determined with a mathematical model
-- Modular and open-source architecture
+- Remote controller interface using WIFI for reading telemetry data

 ---